Name, Office, and Organizational Structure

 1.4 Fiscal Year: The fiscal year of the Association shall end on June 30 of each year.

-3.1 Alumni, certificate holders, faculty of Harvard Extension School, as well as persons whose names appear on the alumni records of the Extension School, shall be members of the Association as provided in the Bylaws.
+3.1 Alumni, certificate holders and persons whose names appear on the alumni records of the Extension School, shall be members of the Association as provided in the Bylaws.

 a.
 Alumni Membership: Harvard Extension School undergraduate or graduate degree holder or holder of a certificate earned prior to fall 2010 shall be alumni members.
-These alumni members are simultaneously members of the Harvard Alumni Association (HAA).
+Alumni members are simultaneously members of the Harvard Alumni Association (HAA).

 b.
-Associate Membership: Holders of certificates earned after fall 2010 and other non-holders of degrees granted by Harvard Extension School, whose names appear on the alumni records, as well as active and emeritus members of Harvard Extension School faculty shall be associate members.
-Associate members are not members of the Harvard Alumni Association (HAA).
+Associate Membership: Holders of certificates and credentials earned after fall 2010 shall be Associate Members.
+Associate Members are not members of the Harvard Alumni Association (HAA).

 Structure of Officers and Committees